toan-vt/toan-vt.github.io/_pages/about.md

 Recent Updates
 ======
+**Jun 2025**: Our paper on leveraging LLMs for synthetic mobility data receives the best student paper award at IEEE MDM'25

 **May 2025**: I do a research internship at ORNL this summer

 **May 2025**: Our work DuoLearn on mitigating membership inference attacks for LLMs is accepted at ACL'25 (Findings)